You want smart political talk without the meltdowns?

 He actually said he pointed the gun at Kyle's head.

-Everybody, all the the people in the media, and I can give you a long list if you'd like that have rushed to judgment and condemned your son and referred to him as a white supremacist and and even even elected officials that want him thrown in jail, throw away the key.
+Everybody, all the people in the media, and I can give you a long list if you'd like, that have rushed to judgment and condemned your son and referred to him as a white supremacist.

-Uh even Joe Biden himself weighing in on it as that he's somehow a white supremacist.
+Even Joe Biden himself weighing in on it as that he's somehow a white supremacist.

-Uh, is there any evidence of such?
+Is there any evidence of such?

 Because I haven't seen anything that would suggest anything like that.

-Um he's never been like that.
+He's never been like that.

-Um he cares about everybody.
+He cares about everybody.

-He he enjoys life.
+He enjoys life.

-He's um a white from us.
+He's a voice from us.

 He's none of that.

-Let me ask you, I I would play it, but I think for a mom, it's probably too difficult to hear, but you witnessed it yesterday when he broke down on the stand.
+Let me ask you, I would play it, but I think for a mom, it's probably too difficult to hear.

-It seemed like he was having, and I'm not a medical doctor, but to me it looked like a classic full-on panic attack.
+It seemed like he was having, and I'm not a medical doctor, but to me, it looked like a classic full-on panic attack.

-Uh I think the judge did the right thing by calling the recess at that moment.
+I think the judge did the right thing by calling the recess at that moment.

-You know, um, that day was very difficult for him and me and the rest of our family, and seeing him break down like that, it it broke my heart.
+You know, that day was very difficult for him and me and the rest of our family.

 My son didn't do nothing wrong.

-you know, take him down, and one guy knocks off his hat, then he's on the ground, and then there's this still store image that we showed and we framed it last night of somebody about to take their foot and smash his head into the cement.
+And then there's this still store image that we showed and we framed it last night of somebody about to take their foot and smash his head into the cement.

 That is the moment where the other shootings took place.

-Um did you get any feel for how the jury is reacting to all of this?
+Did you get any feel for how the jury is reacting to all of this?

-I don't know what's gonna happen.
+I don't know what's going to happen.

 It was an interesting analysis.

-I'm not sure if I'm I'm sure you probably don't have time to watch TV during this trial, but I had on Professor Alan Dershowitz on last night, and his belief is is that the prosecution because of their star witness that that that narrative, you know, fell apart for them and it that became a disaster from their perspective.
+I'm not sure if I'm sure you probably don't have time to watch TV during this trial, but I had on Professor Alan Dershowitz on last night.

-Now, based on the judge's reaction yesterday, um I would believe he can dismiss this case with prejudice and it's over.
+Now, based on the judge's reaction yesterday, I would believe he can dismiss this case with prejudice and it's over.

 There will be no second trial of your son.